openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 ## Discovery

 Auto Discovery is starting after creation of the Bridge towards BMW ConnectedDrive.
-A list of r registered Vehicles is queried and all found Vehicles are added in Inbox.
+A list of your registered Vehicles is queried and all found Vehicles are added in Inbox.
 Unique Identifier is the *Vehicle Identification Number* (VIN).
 If a Thing is already declared in a  *.things configuration* Discovery won't highlight it again.
 Properties will be attached to predefined Vehicles if the VIN is matching.